Scouting in Georgia (U.S. state): Atlanta Area Council

 The Atlanta Area Council encompasses 13 counties in northern Georgia.
 The council office is currently located in Atlanta, Georgia.

 Central Georgia Council

 The Central Georgia Council serves 24 counties in central Georgia.

 Chattahoochee Council

 The Chattahoochee Council serves Scouts in Georgia and Alabama, with the Council office located in Columbus, Georgia.
-Active from 1964 to present, the council's name refers to the Chattahoochee River, which flows through Georgia, Alabama, and Florida.
+Active from 1964 to the present, the council's name refers to the Chattahoochee River, which flows through Georgia, Alabama, and Florida.